athina-edu/athina/README.md

 The following runs the [example configuration](config-examples) (your tests) against a [test repo](https://github.com/athina-edu/testing.git) (e.g., student code) that contains a simple python file.
 Tests use pylint3 and output a grade for the student.

+#### docker

+`docker-compose run athina --config config-examples/ --repo_url_testing=https://github.com/athina-edu/testing.git`

+#### source build

 `bin/athina-cli --config config-examples/ --repo_url_testing=https://github.com/athina-edu/testing.git`

-Docker build takes longer the first time it is executed but subsequent runs are virtually instant.
+Tests that use docker (instead of firejail) take longer the first time they are executed but subsequent runs are virtually instant.

 # Usage
 1. Build your tests as you would normally.
 Print as many things that you want students to see and make sure the last